deammion/Engr-Project/project_requirement/project-requirement.md

 ### 5.3 Risks

-Identify the ten most important project risks to achieving project goals: their type, likelihood, impact, and mitigation strategies (3 pages).

 If the project will involve any work outside the ECS laboratories, i.e. off-campus activities, these should be included in the following section.<br>

 | Risks    | Type     |  Likelihood  |  Impact  | Mitigation |